YangCatalog/backend/README.md

 is done it will update a job status to either Failed of Finished successfully.

+_Note about rabbitMQ: on some Linux, you need to add `HOSTNAME=localhost in file /etc/rabbitmq/rabbitmq-env.conf`...._

 Yangcatalog API is also used by some automated jobs.
 Every time new modules are merged in yangModels/yang repository a job is triggered to populate all new modules to yangcatalog database.